RobotLocomotion/drake/drake/doc/ubuntu.rst

     cd drake-distro
     env CXX=g++-4.9 CC=gcc-4.9 PATH=/usr/lib/ccache:$PATH make options
     # Use the GUI to choose which externals you want, then press 'c' twice to configure, then 'g' to generate makefiles and exit.
-    # If you intend to modify Drake, we suggest that you set CMAKE_BUILD_TYPE to Debug instead of Release after the first 'g'.
     env CXX=g++-4.9 CC=gcc-4.9 PATH=/usr/lib/ccache:$PATH make download-all

 The version of the standard C++ libraries that are shipped with the Linux distribution of MATLAB is severely outdated and can cause problems when running mex files that are built against a newer version of the standard.
 The typical error message in this case reports "Invalid MEX-Files"